gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 #### Adding a custom tooltip

 Having a bird's-eye view of sales breakdown by country like this is useful, but still there's something missing.
-What is we want to see how much revenue came from a country represented by the 18th bar from the left?
+What if we want to see how much revenue came from a country represented by the 18th bar from the left?
 That's hard to do right now, and to make it easy, we need to implement a tooltip for the bar chart.

 1. Under `src\components`, create a new subdirectory, `CustomTooltip`.